DanielHe4rt/twitter-scylladb-rust-university/README.md

 - **Rust**: The programming language used for the application.
 - **Docker**: Used to run ScyllaDB in a containerized environment.
-- **CQL**: Cassandra Query Language used to interact with ScyllaDB.
 - **Scylla Monitoring Stack**: Used to monitor and visualize ScyllaDB metrics with Grafana and Prometheus.

 ## Getting Started